Latest info on Legacy Gym Boracay:

 Training at Legacy

 Let me start off by saying you don’t need to be a “fighter” to train here.
 The closest I’ve ever been to a fight is when I used to try out Tekken moves in my bedroom when I was 10.
-The gym is simply a place where you can challenge yourself physically and learn about the many martial arts disciplines, which I must say, are fascinating.
+The gym is simply a place where you can challenge yourself physically and learn about the many martial arts disciplines.

 The gym is nestled amongst a quiet Filipino village, surrounded by bamboo fencing and reminiscent of a dramatic training scene out of Kickboxer.
 From up here there’s a great view overlooking the island.
 It really is like training in paradise!